a25shi/RustyBoy/readme.md

 ### Installation and Compilation
 1. Follow the installation of Rust here: https://www.rust-lang.org/tools/install
+2. Follow the installation of CMake here (if you don't already have it): https://cmake.org/download/
-2. Clone or download the repository
+3. Clone or download the repository
-3. Open into the RustyBoy folder and run the command `cargo build --release` to build the application
+4. Open into the RustyBoy folder and run the command `cargo build --release` to build the application
-4. Run the emulator with `cargo run --release`
+5. Run the emulator with `cargo run --release`
-5. Load the desired ROM using the "Load ROM" button
+6. Load the desired ROM using the "Load ROM" button

 ### Supported MBC Types
 The emulator currently supports GameBoy games that use: